Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 ### Model Selection, Model Traning and Model Evaluation:

-- Logistic Regression was selected as the base model due to its interpretability and ability to provide clear feature coefficients for understanding feature importance.
+- Xgboost was selected as the base model due to its interpretability and ability to deal with complex features.

-Built a Scikit-learn pipeline that encapsulated, ColumnTransformer for scaling and preprocessing, SMOTE to address class imbalance by generating synthetic samples of the minority class, and Logistic Regression as the final classifier (max_iter=1000 for convergence).
+Built a Scikit-learn pipeline that encapsulated, ColumnTransformer for scaling and preprocessing, scale_pos to address class imbalance.

 Collected model performance metrics including classification report (Precision, Recall, F1-score) and confusion matrix for evaluation.

-Subsequently, implemented a more complex model using XGBoost, applying a similar preprocessing setup and tuning hyperparameters such as scale_pos_weight, n_estimators, max_depth, colsample_bytree, and subsample for optimal performance.
+Subsequently, implemented a more complex model using , applying a similar preprocessing setup and tuning hyperparameters such as scale_pos_weight, n_estimators, max_depth, colsample_bytree, and subsample for optimal performance.

 <img width="1536" height="1024" alt="162eef2e-8119-4c61-a8af-46b3493df58d" src="https://github.com/user-attachments/assets/4defe221-403e-4e4e-9488-938135f62552" />